-Adventure Everest Base Camp – EBC Trek is a remarkable high altitude trek in the mountain kingdom - Khumbu of Nepal.
+Adventure Everest Base Camp – EBC Trek is a remarkable high-altitude trek in the mountain kingdom - Khumbu of Nepal.
 You can test real Nepali-friendly Sherpa’s Buddhist spiritual family and fully joyful exploration scenery, a unique cultural experience with challenging Nepal Trekking routes around the highest mountain in the world.
 Our experience complete Sherpa guide trek you to Mount Everest Base Camp at 5,364m.

-While you have done a lot of Trekking in Nepal Himalaya, trek to Everest base camp is not simple such as hiking around rim city civilization, this trek is high altitude trip that required fully trek equipment, exercise, healthy and positive philosophy before start the Everest Base Camp Trek.
+While you have done a lot of Trekking in Nepal Himalaya, trek to Everest base camp is not simple such as hiking around rim city civilization, this trek is high altitude trip that required full trek equipment, exercise, healthy and positive philosophy before start the Everest Base Camp Trek.
 Of course, you can apply this trek solo but there will be vast differences while you have a complete guide trek to Everest base camp.

 Today in this post we discuss more brief a complete guide trek to Everest base camp’s cost, itinerary, guides, porters, package trip altitude sickness and give packing and money-saving trip with Nepal local trekking company that what you receive advantage while you are along the Everest Base Camp Trek.